ricardoues/CarND-MPC/README.md

 ```

-Moreover, we have taken account that the vehicle's position is (0,0) that is why we assign to x,y, and psi the value of zero in the following C++ code.
+Moreover, we have taken into account that the vehicle's position is (0,0) that is why we assign to x,y, and psi the value of zero in the following C++ code.

 ```cpp
    Eigen::VectorXd state(6);